xeome/JomOS/README.md

-# jomOS
+# JomOS
-scripts for conversion to jomOS
+scripts for conversion to JomOS